matt-platts/docker-example/README.md

 There is an excellent tutorial on git submodules here: https://git-scm.com/book/en/v2/Git-Tools-Submodules

-The games submodule was originally addded with the following code:
+The games submodule was originally addded with the following code (run in the root of the project):
 - git submodule init
 - git submodule add https://github.com/matt-platts/games.git my_files/applications/my-apps/matt/games